LauerPeter/pwa-text-editor/README.md

 - Local storage support to save your work.
 - Easy installation as a Progressive Web App (PWA).

-## Usage

-### Deployed App

-To use the deployed app, simply click the "Install" button in the top left corner of the [JATE App](https://pwa-teditor-b5d50a805afd.herokuapp.com/).

 ### Local Host

 To run the app on your local machine: